-Ben Grumbles was nominated by Governor Larry Hogan on January 21, 2015, to be Secretary of the Maryland Department of the Environment.
+Ben Grumbles was confirmed as Secretary of the Maryland Department of the Environment by the Maryland State Senate on March 6, 2015.
+He had been nominated by Governor Larry Hogan in January 2015 to lead MDE.
 Prior to that, he was President of the U.S. Water Alliance, a Washington-based environmental nonprofit organization that educates the public on the value of water and the need for integrated and innovative solutions.
 Ben has served as the Presidentially-appointed, Senate-confirmed Assistant Administrator for Water at the U.S. Environmental Protection Agency, as the Senate-confirmed Director of Arizona’s Department of Environmental Quality and as Environmental Counsel and Senior Staff Member on the Transportation and Infrastructure Committee and the Science Committee in the U.S. House of Representatives.
 Ben has broad experience in energy, climate, air, waste and agricultural policy and regulation.
 He’s a member of the National Academy of Science’s Water Science and Technology Board and a frequent lecturer and analyst on environmental law and policy.
-He has a Master’s Degree in environmental law from George Washington University, a J.D. from Emory University Law School and a B.A. from Wake Forest University.
+He has a master’s degree in environmental law from George Washington University, a J.D. from Emory University School of Law and a bachelor's degree from Wake Forest University.
 Ben is one of Baltimore's newest residents but he has lived in the Chesapeake Bay watershed, with his wife and children, over the last 30 years.

 Our mission is to protect and restore the quality of Maryland’s air, water and land resources, while fostering smart growth, a thriving and sustainable economy and healthy communities.

 MDE has the following seven broad goals to measure its progress in achieving its mission and vision:

 - Promoting Land Redevelopment and Community Revitalization

 - Ensuring Safe and Adequate Drinking Water